 Asking your employees questions is the simplest way to make a walk-through, but it's also the least effective.
 Having employees describe how the system's controls work isn't evidence of what happens in practice.
 Watching employees processing a transaction provides better evidence; going over the paperwork and confirming its accuracy is better still.
 The ultimate test is when the auditor repeats the control method herself.

 Some controls don't involve paperwork.
-For example, the Public Company Accounting Oversight Board notes that management philosophy qualifies as a control -- for example, all employees should be honest -- but it's not easy to document.
+The Public Company Accounting Oversight Board notes that management philosophy qualifies as a control -- for example, all employees should be honest -- but it's not easy to document.
 Small companies often do things more informally, without the detailed documentation a big corporation requires.
 This doesn't mean they're doing it wrong: Auditors can carry out a walk-through using non-paperwork evidence -- inquiry, observation, repeating controls -- and still get a feel for whether the system works.